 The Department of Applied Mathematics in the College of Arts and Sciences offers a BS degree in applied mathematics through the College of Engineering and Applied Science.
 The BS degree is designed to prepare graduates for exciting and diverse professional careers, and for graduate study in a wide variety of disciplines.
-The department also offers both an MS degree and a PhD degree through the Graduate School.
+The department also offers a 5-year BS/MS, as well as an MS degree and a PhD degree through the Graduate School.

 The objectives of the Department of Applied Mathematics at CU-Boulder are summarized below:

 Courses at the undergraduate level provide training in a broad range of mathematical techniques and problem-solving strategies.
 These courses teach the concepts and methods central to applications of linear algebra, ordinary and partial differential equations, numerical analysis, probability and statistics, complex variables, and nonlinear dynamics.
 Since applied mathematicians often are involved in interdisciplinary work, the BS degree requires an in-depth knowledge of some area of science or engineering where mathematics is used.
 This knowledge prepares graduates to successfully communicate and cooperate with engineers and scientists.
 The BS degree also requires knowledge of a programming language and skill in using the computer.